Lin-Brain-Lab/website/src/routes/join/join_work/+page.md

 # {title}

 ## Postdoctoral fellows and full-time researchers/technicians/engineers
 We are open to recruit postdoctoral fellows and full-time researchers, technicians, and engineers.
-In particular, we enthusiastically identify colleagues to build devices, develop computational models, and reveal neural substrates correlated with brain function and dysfunction.
+In particular, we enthusiastically identify colleagues with publications and strong interests in MRI physics, radio-frequency coil, wearable devices, and MRI/EEG/TMS computational models to work together to reveal neural substrates correlated with brain function and dysfunction.
 We are recruiting two postdocs.
 Please see the annoucements: [Postodoc for concurrent TMS and EEG Study](http://sunnybrook.jobis.ca/bbp9) and [Postdoc for TMS and MRI Study ](http://sunnybrook.jobis.ca/bbqh).

 Can't find a post that fits you?
 Don't hesitate to contact us if you think you are a great one.

 ## Graduate students
 We are recruiting graduate students for thesis work from [Department of Medical Biophysics, University of Toronto](https://medbio.utoronto.ca) and [Institute of Medical Science, Unviersity of Toronto](https://ims.utoronto.ca).
-We are particularly recruiting students with strong commitment and interest to develop novel neuroimaging methods, including data analytics and hardware, for human neuroimaging research.
+We are particularly recruiting students with strong commitment and interest to in MRI physics and engineering and electrophysiology data analysis to develop novel neuroimaging methods.
+We are currently engaging the following projects:

+- MRI coil development
+- MRI acquisiton with high spatiotemporal resolution
+- MRI contrast for detecting neurophysiology
+- Integration of MRI with TMS
+- Integration of EEG with TMS

 For prospetive students, please submit your admission application directly to the department.
 For admitted students, please contact us for a lab visit and research discussion.

 ## Undergraduate students (research project, summer, co-op)
 - We are open to take research undergraduate student, who is looking for a lab to work on a project.
 This research project must be accredited by your home department.
 Please contact us for details if you opt to this opportunity.